mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Loot is rarer and weapons & armour have lower conditions when found.
 - The Barter skill affects buying and selling prices significantly more.
 - Weapons & armour under 25% condition will be worth nothing now, so you have to do some repairing before being able to sell them.
-- FO3-style item repair is back.
-The max repair amount of items will be capped to the player's (Repair Skill * 0.6) + 40.
 - The Strip is more difficult to get into and costs 4000 caps the direct way now.
 - NPCs can't be pickpocketed at all unless you invest into the Sneak skill.
 - Sneak attack damage scales with your Sneak skill.